 To configure an inbound mail gateway:

-- Update your domain's MX records so that the highest priority record refers to the inbound mail gateway server.
+- Update your domain’s MX records to refer to the inbound mail gateway server.

 - Configure the inbound mail gateway server to deliver mail to the Google Apps mail servers.